 June and July are perfect for exploring outdoors under the midnight sun.
 Serious hiking and horse-riding trips are most fun when the weather is good, so July to September is recommended.
 Earlier can work for some parts of the country, but after the snow has melted is best for exploring the highlands and mountains.

 Summer is also when temperatures peak: the average temperature for these months is around 9°C or 10°C (50°F), but when the sun is shining and there's little wind, this truly is T-shirt weather (we promise!).
 Temperatures can top 20°C (68°F) in many parts of the country.

 Visiting Iceland in autumn

 Dark nights return (and the locals can catch up on sleep) when autumn rolls in.
-The temperature drops (average temperatures range from 7.5°C / 46°F in September to 1.3°C / 34°F in November), the northern lights begin their dark-sky appearances, and things get cozy and colorful before winter sets in.
+The temperature drops (average temperatures range from 7.5°C / 46°F in September to 1.3°C / 34°F in November), the northern lights begin their dark-sky appearances, and things get cosy and colourful before winter sets in.

-Fall festivals include Reykjavík's jazz and film fests.
-One of our favorite times of the year is November, when Reykjavík hosts the annual Iceland Airwaves festival: 4 days of incredible music from homegrown and international artists.
+Autumn festivals include Reykjavík's jazz and film fests.
+One of our favourite times of the year is November, when Reykjavík hosts the annual Iceland Airwaves festival: 4 days of incredible music from homegrown and international artists.

 Maybe you've already done the Ring Road, or are looking for a shorter trip?
 Iceland's south coast is a super-popular stretch, wrapping up some of the country's finest features (waterfalls, black beaches, glaciers) in a gloriously scenic drive.